Agricultural Literacy Curriculum Matrix

 Global Positioning System (GPS): a space-based satellite navigation system that provides location and time information in all weather conditions, anywhere on or near the Earth

-irrigation: the artificial application of water to the land or soil
+irrigation: artificial application of water to the land or soil to assist plant growth

 pivot: equipment used to irrigate fields (large sprinkler)